 Why carrot cake you ask?
 Well, mostly because I unsubtly asked my sister what her favourite type of cake was.
 One week after I obtained the answer, she changed her answer to cheesecake.
 Sorry, but you snooze you lose.
 You’re getting a carrot cake, happy birthday xoxo

 This gluten free carrot cake is free from gluten, low in lactose, and pretty forgiving.
 It’s made without a kitchen mixer, so all you need is a springform pan, a grater, an oven and a hankering for carrot cake.
+It is also made without xanthan gum.

 - This recipe contains nuts.
 I wanted a lovely, soft crumb for the cake and so I used almond meal (in conjunction with fine white rice and tapioca flours) to achieve that.
 I also personally believe that, just like cream cheese icing, carrot cake isn’t complete without walnuts.
 At the moment, I don’t have any nut free substitutes, nor vegan alternatives.
 I’ll work on them, I promise!